docusign-dxe/drupal-field_group/README.txt

 History:
-  Field_group was written when drupal 7 was released.
+  Field_group was originally written when drupal 7 was released.
 For drupal 6, the module is located in the CCK module (http://drupal.org/project/cck).
   As drupal core has a fields API drupal > 6, the field_group module is considered a contribution.